cal-data-eng/fa24/assignments/final-project-tips.md

 conn.close()
 ```

+## Sharing SQL Databases

+You will likely find that databases are hard to share among teammates.
+A few suggestions:
+* To make data processing reproducible, maintain a separate notebook/set of scripts that teammates can use to reproduce the same SQL database.
+This ideally is a separate file from any EDA/task-writing that your team does.
+It may contain some data wrangling functions needed to load in the same data.
+You may assume that your teammates have already pre-downloaded in the raw files.
+* If you are randomly sampling the data, set a random seed (e.g., in Python) so that anyone who follows the same steps will reproduce the identical set of rows across different tables.
+* To make database export/import easy, use `pg_dump` to create a `.sql` file.
+The below takes a `yelp_db` database exists on your Postgres server and dumps the full database (schema + records) into a file called `yelp.sql`:

+    ```
+    pg_dump --encoding utf8 yelp_db -f yelp.sql
+    ```

+    You can then share the `.sql` binary file directly with your teammates.
+However, this method does not lead to good data provenance (and it also can assume specific features about a given Postgres server setup), so we generally recommend sharing both this binary AND the steps used to recreate the database from raw data files.

 ## Writing Tips and Compiling PDFs

 You are welcome to generate your report PDF in any way you choose.